Internet Privacy FAQs for Web-Savvy Browsing

 How Do I Know If a Website is Safe to Use?

 The following signs indicate that a website may be safe to use.
-However, you should still rely on the other practices recommend in these Internet privacy FAQs to keep yourself safe.
+However, you should still rely on the other practices recommended in these Internet privacy FAQs to keep yourself safe.

 - The address bar appears green or displays a lock icon